-Mattress protectors provide a great way to keep your mattress feeling fresh, offering a barrier against sweat, allergens and other nasties.
+Mattress protectors provide a great way to keep the best mattress feeling fresh, offering a barrier against sweat, allergens, and other nasties.
 But in order for them to do their job properly, you need to clean them regularly.
-Here we look at how to wash a mattress protector, with top tips to make this chore as quick and as easy as possible.
+Here, we look at how to wash a mattress protector, with top tips to make this chore as quick and as easy as possible.

 Washing your mattress protector is straightforward – most of the time.
-You can machine-wash a large majority with mild detergent and using the gentle/delicate cycle, with cold or lukewarm water.
+You can machine-wash a large majority of clothes with the best laundry detergent and use the gentle/delicate cycle with cold or lukewarm water.

 How to wash a mattress protector: Step-by-step

 To keep your mattress in tip-top condition, you should wash your mattress protector every two to four weeks (or more often if you have been ill or suffering from severe night sweats).